M/T Egerø

 |

-Egerø is listed in Convoy OB 140 in the spring of 1940, bound for Pembroke in ballast.
-This convoy had left Liverpool on May 2, joined up with Convoy OA 140 on May 5, forming the Gibraltar Convoy OG 28, which arrived there on May 10.
-See the external link to OB 140 provided in the table above.
-(OG 28 will be added to my own website; in the meantime, the ships sailing in it are named on the page listing ships in all OG convoys - note, however, that Egerø was not part of this combined convoy).
+The following month, she's listed in Convoy OB 140, bound for Pembroke in ballast (link in the table above).
+For info, this convoy had left Liverpool on May 2 and joined up with Convoy OA 140 on May 5, forming the Gibraltar bound Convoy OG 28, which arrived there on May 10.
+OG 28 will be added to my website; in the meantime, the ships sailing in it are named on the page listing ships in all OG convoys - note, however, that Egerø was not part of this combined convoy; she arrived her destination before the convoy was formed.

-Shortly after VE day, she started getting ready for a voyage to Murmansk.
+Shortly after VE Day, she started getting ready for a voyage to Murmansk.
 Egerø, Roald Amundsen and Ivaran are all listed by Bob Ruegg/Arnold Hague ("Convoys to Russia") as taking part in Convoy JW 67, the last convoy to Russia, sailing from Clyde on May 12-1945 with 26 ships, arriving the Kola Inlet on May 20.
-Egerø subsequently joined the last convoy back to the U.K., namely Convoy RA 67, which left the Kola Inlet with 25 ships on May 23-1945 (Kronprinsen also took part in this convoy).
-See also my page Ships in Arctic convoys where I've listed some of the other convoys (names of the 103 allied ships lost in the Murmansk run can also be found on that page).
+Egerø subsequently joined the last convoy back to the U.K., namely Convoy RA 67, which left the Kola Inlet with 25 ships on May 23 (Kronprinsen also took part in this convoy).
+On my page Ships in Arctic convoys I've listed some of the other convoys (names of the 103 allied ships lost in the Murmansk run can also be found on that page).

 Related external links: